 1. Fermented Soya-bean Milk（豆汁儿）

 It is a traditional snack that is unique in old Beijing.
-It has a history of 300 years according to the written records.
-The Fermented Soya-bean Milk is produced by mung bean as ingredients, and the remaining residue after the starch is out to produce food such as vermicelli, and has the effects of nourishing the stomach, detoxifying and clearing the fire.
+It has a history of 300 years according to written records.
+The Fermented Soya-bean Milk is produced by mung bean as an ingredient, and the remaining residue after the starch is out to produce food such as vermicelli and has the effects of nourishing the stomach, detoxifying and clearing the fire.

 The color of the served bean Soya-bean Milk is dim, and it is also served with spicy pickles and fried rings.
 But most people will find it hard to swallow because of the odor.
 Authentic local residents in Beijing will be addicted to bean juice.
 A bowl of bean juice can test whether a person is a Beijinger or a foreigner.

 It is a kind of fried pasta, named for its shape like the bracelet.